Detecting Information Relays in Deep Neural Networks: Methods

 Using the information loss due to the removal of a node from the essential set, we can also quantify the {\em essentiality} of a neuron in terms of the loss of information the removal of node $n$ causes when it is removed from the remaining set of nodes.
-If a neuron is meaningless or redundant, $\Delta I(n)$ will vanish.
+The~essentiality of a single node can be computed using Equation~(\ref{equ:infoDrop}) where $n$ is the node being removed from the full set of nodes.
+Thus, if~a neuron is meaningless or redundant, its essentiality $\Delta I(n)$ will~vanish.